 - a.
-Inspect to see that the throttle is properly installed, adjusted for closing and that it does not bind when operated. - Spray shields on engines are mandatory and may not interfere with the throttle operation.
+Inspect to see that the throttle is properly installed, adjusted for closing and that it does not bind when operated. - b.
+Spray shields on engines are mandatory and may not interfere with the throttle operation.
 Rear cowlings are an acceptable spray shield. - c.
 All carburetors must have full butterflies and guillotine type carburetors must fully close and shut off the engine. - 5.
 LANYARD SWITCHES: All open boats in USTS must be equipped with a lanyard type kill switch attached by line to the driver's body or lifejacket.
 When the driver is thrown from the boat, the switch will activate and render the ignition system of the engine inoperable. - a.
 The length of the lanyard or line when extended does not touch the transom. - b.
 The switch itself must be of high quality and workable under all conditions in the opinion of the inspector. - 6.
 PERSONAL SAFETY EQUIPMENT: It is to be understood that it is the responsibility of the driver to insure that his/her safety equipment is up to current safety standards and in proper working condition.
 It is also the driver's responsibility to insure that he/she is comfortable with his/her equipment, the race course and club safety procedures before entering competition. - a.
 Helmets must be a competition grade and shall meet or exceed one of the following requirements;

 Snell Foundation Specifications SFI Specifications

-M 2010 24.1 (2010)
+M 2015 24.1 (2015)

-SA 2010 31.1 (2010)
+SA 2015 31.1 (2015)

-K 2010 41.1 (2010)
+K 2015 41.1 (2015)

-- Helmets must be in good working order free of any cracks, defective straps, buckles, loose padding, or broken face shields. - i.
+- b.
+Helmets must be in good working order free of any cracks, defective straps, buckles, loose padding, or broken face shields. - i.
 Construction helmets, football helmets and all others fitting into this category will not be allowed. - ii.
 Helmets must be bright orange, red, yellow, or safety yellow, bright enough to be visible while in the water.
 The upper fifty percent (50%) of the helmet must be a single color.